eromatiya/the-glorious-dotfiles/README.md

 	- <kbd>escape</kbd>, <kbd>x</kbd>, <kbd>q</kbd> to close exit screen.

 - Note:
-	- Holding the <kbd>XF86PowerOff</kbd> button will probably power off your machine without showing the exit screen module.
+	- Holding down the <kbd>XF86PowerOff</kbd> button will probably power off your machine without showing the exit screen module if you're not using any power management program like `xfce4-power-manager`.
 To fix that:

 		For **systemd** users: